Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Introduction

-Our article is organised as follows.
-In Sec.~\ref{sec:fvp} we briefly review PK processes and LWs by then showing that the former ones can be regarded as a special case of the latter ones.
-In Sec.~\ref{sec:generalised PK} we generalise conventional PK processes by introducing the concept of overlapping state variables, which is necessary in order to embed LWs into a suitably generalised PK formalism.
+The presentation of our results is organised as follows.
+In Sec.~\ref{sec:fvpA}-\ref{subsec:ppdw} we review PK processes and LWs.
+We then show that the former ones can be regarded as a special case of the latter ones.
+In Sec.~\ref{subsec:disspk} we formalise this connection by explicitly defining the concepts of \textit{state variables} and \textit{transitional parameters}.
+We discuss how the structure of PK processes (and consequently also of LWs) can be understood by identifying in the model what are the state variables and what are instead the transitional parameters.
+In Secs.~\ref{subsec:nov}-\ref{sec:oPK} we generalise conventional PK processes by defining \textit{overlapping} state variables, a necessary conceptual equipment in order to formally embed LWs into a generalised PK formalism.
 Section~\ref{subset:markov} further clarifies the concept of overlap in comparison to models where the dynamics of the relevant variables (i.e., those previously overlapping) are fully transitional independent.
-By modulating the transitional asynchrony between these and the other main state variables of the model, we then define the most general form of EPK processes.
-In Sec.~\ref{sec:ex} we discuss in detail the three case studies of EPK processes mentioned above and investigate their novel statistical features.
+By modulating the transitional asynchrony between these and the other main state variables of the model, we define the most general form of EPK processes.
+In Sec.~\ref{sec:ex} we discuss in detail the three case studies of EPK processes mentioned previously and investigate their novel statistical features.
 These examples demonstrate the modelling power of our theoretical framework, which is sufficiently flexible to accommodate many unique features and thus encompasses a wide variety of stochastic models.
-We conclude with Sec.~\ref{sec:concl}, where we summarise our results and outline a spectrum of further applications of our theoretical framework.
+We conclude with Sec.~\ref{sec:concl}, where we summarise our results and outline a spectrum of further applications of our theoretical framework to transport and collective phenomena in biology, as well as to classical and fundamental problems in statistical physics.

+For any reader who wants to learn only about the physical essence of the new theory that we propose, we recommend to read through Secs.~\ref{sec:fvpA}-\ref{subsec:ppdw} explaining the connection between LWs and PK processes.
+Section \ref{subsec:nov} then gives the basic idea of how to generalise ordinary PK processes leading to our extended theory.
+The main message of our work is summarised in Fig.~\ref{fig:stokin}.